top of page

 better-dementia-digital-program-website-preview.png

-“Amy’s patience, knowledge, and compassion were a blessing during an incredibly difficult time.
-Her education helped me feel prepared, supported, and not taken by surprise at each step.”
+"Amy’s education helped me feel prepared, supported, and not taken by surprise at each step.

 – Family Caregiver